 Hedges serve many purposes in the landscape.
-They can be used for privacy, security, as a windbreak or simply because they look quaint.
+They can be used for privacy, security, as a windbreak, or simply because they look quaint.
 In U.S. hardiness zone 6, where winters can still be pretty bitter but summer provides an adequate growing season, there are many shrubs that can be used as cold hardy hedges.
 Continue reading for tips on choosing hedges for zone 6.

 Choosing Hedges for Zone 6 Gardens

-Hedges can be perfectly shaped, squared or rounded with hedge trimmers or garden shears.
+A hedge is a densely planted row or wall made of living plants.
+The plants in these living walls can be evergreen or deciduous, depending on your specific needs or preferences.
+Tall plants and evergreens are oftentimes used as windbreaks, noise barriers, and privacy hedges.
+Cold winter winds are usually what our yards or homes need protection from, so evergreens work best for this purpose too.
+Shrubs with thorns or sharp, spiky foliage make excellent hedges where home security is a concern.
+Other times hedges are planted simply for their appearance or to separate different areas of the landscape.
+Hedges can be perfectly shaped, squared, or rounded with hedge trimmers or garden shears.
 They can also be left alone to grow in their own natural habit.
 This, too, is based on your own preference and landscape style.
 Hedges made from native, fruit producing shrubs can also double as a safe haven for birds to browse or nest in.

 Zone 6 Hedge Plants

 Whatever purpose you have in mind for a hedge, there are plenty of shrubs to choose from.
-Below are some of the most common zone 6 hedge plants and the types of hedge they can be used for.
+Below are some of the most common zone 6 hedge plants and the types of hedges they can be used for.

 - Viburnum – Deciduous shrubs often used for privacy as most varieties get very large.
 Pollinators are attracted to the blooms, while birds are attracted to the fruit.
-Some varieties have amazing fall foliage.
+Some varieties of viburnum have amazing fall foliage.